kpowkitty/kmpow/public/content/kyua-test.md

 ### Kyua Testing

-Now with that setup, you can navigate to the test suite in FreeBSD’s src that you would like to run Kyua tests.
+Now with that setup, you can navigate to the test suite in FreeBSD’s source tree that you would like to run Kyua tests.

 ```bash
 # cd path/to/the/tests